Diversity at Haynes and Boone

-- Haynes and Boone ranked No. 63 out of more than 200 law firms in American Lawyer’s 2013 Diversity Scorecard, the highest ranking of any Texas-based firm for the second year in a row.
+- Haynes and Boone ranked No. 52 out of more than 200 law firms in American Lawyer’s 2013 Diversity Scorecard, the highest ranking of any Texas-based firm for the second year in a row.

 - In 2012, Haynes and Boone was ranked the top law firm in the country for women and third for Native-Americans in MultiCultural Law Magazine’s annual ranking of the top 100 law firms for diversity.
 Overall, the firm ranked No. 48 out of the top 100.
 The firm also scored well in several other areas, including No. 9 in the “Top 50 Law Firms for Partners” listing, and No. 8 in the “Top 25 Law Firms for Hispanics” listing.

 - In 2011, Haynes and Boone was designated as a Community of Respect® by the Anti-Defamation League for its commitment to respect and diversity.

 - In 2011, Haynes and Boone was selected as the inaugural recipient of the AT&T Legal Department Diversity Award in the large law firm category.
 The award singled out a small, medium and large firm for their activities and accomplishments promoting diversity and inclusion in the legal profession.